Give students a chance to connect with each other and be heard.

 - Because comments are more permanent, students tend to think a bit more critically about what they say.

 - Especially for more introverted students, online discussions can be less intimidating than speaking in front of the class.

 - It's easier for students to share dissenting opinions or "outside-the-box" ideas.

-- As students type responses, they often recognize and share more nuanced and compelling points.
+- As students type responses, they often share more nuanced and compelling points.
 Plus, typed reponses are easier to use as formative assessments!